Aime Wichtendahl

-Aime Wichtendahl is the first transgender woman to be elected to Iowa's government as a chair on Hiawatha's City Council.
-She was elected to one of three seats on Hiawatha's City Council in 2015 and was re-elected for a second term in 2019.
-She belongs to the Democratic Party.
+Aime Wichtendahl is an American politician who was the first transgender woman to be elected to public office in Iowa.
+In 2024, Wichtendahl became the first transgender person elected to the Iowa General Assembly, representing House District 80 in the Cedar Rapids area.
+She was first elected to Hiawatha's City Council in 2015, a seat to which she was re-elected twice in 2019 and 2023.
+She is a member of the Democratic Party.

 Personal life

-Aime Wichtendahl was born in Minnesota in 1980.
+Aime was born in Minnesota.
 She then moved to Newhall, Iowa.
 She attended Kirkwood Community College and Mount Mercy College (now University) in Cedar Rapids where she graduated with a B.A. in journalism and political science in 2005.
 In the same year, Wichtendahl began her transition at the age of twenty-five.
-She moved to Hiawatha, Iowa in 2007 where she lives today with her son, Steven.
+She moved to Hiawatha, Iowa in 2007.

 Political life

 Aime Wichtendahl was nominated for Hiawatha City Council in 2015.
 Her campaign slogan that year was "Stand with Local Businesses," as she focused on further developing local businesses in the community.
-Out of five candidates, Winchtendahl, Dick Olson, and Dennis Norton won the City Council election in 2015.
+Out of five candidates, Wichtendahl, Dick Olson, and Dennis Norton won the City Council election in 2015.
 Wichtendahl made history by becoming the first transgender woman elected to Iowa's government.
-She ran for a second term in 2019 and will hold her position until 2023.
+She ran for a second term in 2019 and a third in 2023.
+She was set to hold the seat until 2027 before her run for state legislature.

+On November 5, 2024, Wichtendahl won her campaign for Iowa House District 80, becoming the first transgender person elected to the Iowa legislature.
 She is an advocate for transgender and LGBTQIA+ rights, green energy, and small businesses.